 On the flip side, some described the impermanence of solar panels as a selling point, especially when compared to selling land for industrial development.
 In these cases, farmers described solar leases as a way to protect their land and preserve the option for the family to potentially farm it again once the lease contract expires.

-"We want transitions toward to be centered on justice and equity while valuing the dynamic needs of rural communities, among others," Spangler said.
+"We want transitions toward renewable energy to be centered on justice and equity while valuing the dynamic needs of rural communities, among others," Spangler said.
 "This research helps chart a path toward increasing the transparency of where, how and for whom these transitions are already occurring."

 Solar energy has become more popular as an alternative form of energy in recent years, the researchers said.
 Not only does the sun provide the most abundant source of energy available on Earth, but solar photovoltaics—devices that gather energy from the sun and are more commonly known as solar panels—have dropped in price significantly over the past decade.